dddrrreee/cs140e-23win/notes/mode-bugs/README.md

   <summary>What is the bug?</summary>

 <br>

+What is going on.

 Well, `lr` is not the only banked register: `sp` is banked, too.
 We switched modes and didn't set `sp`.
 Not-brilliant.
 I'm betting in this case that `sp`'s initial value is 0 (null) so we are reading and writing low memory.
 The result is hard to say.
 It could spew infinite garbage, as it did here.
 It could also do some other random stuff.
 For example, it printed an infinite number of `U` characters a few minutes ago for me and changed when I modified a `printk` format string.

 Oddly, this infinite string of `UUUUUUUUU.....` seems to show up in many situations where we have stack corruption with exceptions and threads.